ArenKDesai/Aren-s-Notes/Big Data Systems/Google Cloud Platform - CS544.md

 ## Memory

-IaaS - Memory oriented and optimized, more expensi
+IaaS - Memory oriented and optimized, more expensive but more freedom.
+PaaS -

 ## BigQuery
 - When doing a query, the ```FROM``` clause has to have an ```AS``` statement since you can't typically reference the dataset itself.
 For example,